 A member of the Minnesota State system of colleges and universities, BSU will be part of the first ever Minnesota State Week from June 24-28.
-Students will be able to submit an application for free and are encouraged to visit campus.
+Students who visit campus during this week will be eligible to submit an application for free.

 Campus tours can be scheduled at 10 a.m. or 1 p.m. each day.
 There will also be free outdoor summer activities from 5-7 p.m. through the outdoor program center, including kayaking, paddle boarding, canoeing and sailing.

 Students attending Bemidji State enjoy a vibrant, four season campus located on the shores of Lake Bemidji.
 Campus is small and easy to navigate with clear signage to direct students and families to where they need to be.